3 Ways Ad Injections Destroy Customer Relationships

 How big of an impact can an eCommerce website’s speed have on its bottom line?
 According to a 2017 study by Google and SOASTA, slowing a website’s loading time by one second on mobile devices can lower conversion rates by up to 20%.

-By requiring digital devices to process and transmit more information, injected ads can make webpages take longer to load.
+By requiring web browsers to process and transmit more information, injected ads can make webpages take longer to load.
 In some cases, CJH can even cause a website to freeze or crash – a customer experience catastrophe.
 And 3% of ad injections feature videos, increasing the chances of slow loading, freezing, and crashing.

 As a result, even if your customers aren’t clicking to be redirected to your competitors, and even if they’re not offended by the injected ads they see when they visit your website, a frustratingly slow customer experience could slam the door shut on a sale (and on a customer relationship).